 - 2 tsp grated ginger (optional but tasty)

 - 2 tbsp olive oil (use whatever oil you like)

-- 8 cups chicken broth (I use and recommend Better than Bouillon)
+- 8 cups chicken broth OR vegetable broth (if you want it to be vegetarian) (I use and recommend Better than Bouillon)

 - 4 lbs root vegetables (squash, carrots, sweet potatoes, whatever you like)

 - 2 tbsp Thai red curry paste* (I used 2 heaping tablespoons but my brand of red curry paste is fairly mild.
 Start with 1 tbsp and add more or less to taste)

 - 1-2 cans coconut milk

 - 1 tbsp salt (more or less to taste)

 Heat 2 tablespoons of oil in a large pot over medium-low heat.
 Chop onions and garlic (roughly if you want - you'll puree this later anyway).
 Add grated ginger if using.
 Fry onion and garlic until they're soft.